 Failure rates of fusion device components are used to predict maintenance schedules, and are key elements in any safety analysis for fusion reactors.
-Therefore an important ongoing activity of the ESEFP IA involves developing and maintaining a failure rate database that covers tritium facilities and tokamak experiments worldwide.
+Therefore an important ongoing activity of ESEFP involves developing and maintaining a failure rate database that covers tritium facilities and tokamak experiments worldwide.

 This information is important to demonstrate the safety and reliability of fusion power.
 These data also support the industries’ design components for fusion devices.
 These fusion-specific data are valuable to ascertain the reliability, availability, maintainability and inspectability (RAMI), the operations support, and quantification of the probabilistic safety assessment (PSA).
 Regulatory agencies rely on this information to license fusion power plants.
 Where possible, database entries have been validated against independent data and double-checked for accuracy.
 This includes data from nuclear fission reactors, but also the chemical industry, aerospace industry, particle accelerator datasets, military datasets, the offshore oil industry, and other industries with data applicable to fusion research.

 The database now contains over 830 failure rate values of mechanical, electrical and electronic components such as compressors, condensors, circuit breakers, conductors, fans, heaters, magnets (both cryogenic and superconducting) piping (both cryogenic and superconducting), pressurisers, pumps, vacuum pumps and valves.
 An additional 460 values are in the process of validation.